Mancitiss/airbnb-web/README.md

 # airbnb-web
 use
-`npm run start`
-to start the mock api server
+`npm run start` to start the mock api server
-and then use
-`npm run web`
-to open the main page of website
+`npm run web` to open the main page of website

+this is just a mock database, not an entire server, please don't spam or it will die
+if it dies, run `npm run start` again